lguangyu/ISM_supervised_DR/README.md

 ## Acknowledgments

 We would like to acknowledge support for this project from the NSF grant IIS-1546428.
+We would also like to thank Zulqarnain Khan for his insightful discussions.